aotta/PiRTO/README.md

 Assembly notes:
 Use only 74lvc245 IC, not LVC ones are not 3,3 tolerant and may damage your Pico.
+For SMD pcb version: added 3 jumper, connect 3v3 and Gnd ones, but leave open Shield jumper, connecting to Gnd seems shorting some Pico chinese clones.

 Solder the microSD arduino shields on BOTTOM of the board, BEFORE you solder the Pico.
 Cut the pin to avoid they touche the Pico board on other sides.